 ROLESVILLE TOWN CLERK

-Robin Peyton was sworn in as the Clerk to the Town of Rolesville in June 2015.
+Robin Peyton was sworn in as the Clerk to the Town of Rolesville in June 2015 and holds state certification as a Certified Municipal Clerk with the North Carolina Association of Municipal Clerks.
 Prior to coming to Rolesville, Ms. Peyton held numerous positions in federal, state, and local government.